POWER SHOOTING

 • A critique of the prevailing but almost all wrong elbow-in-strokesnap jump shot theory, an analysis of ten player-sourced jump shots and more.

 The National Basketball Association is hard on jumpshooters.
 A big reason is that the players in the NBA unquestionably play the best individual and team defense to be found anywhere.
-But to make matters much worse, the NBA has all but officially endorsed the almost all wrong elbow-in-strokesnap jump shot theory.
-The unathletic and power deficient elbow-in-strokesnap jump shot has caused many otherwise good and, yes, many otherwise great basketball players to underachieve.
-In addition, because the NBA is the world’s leader in basketball, the elbow-in-strokesnap jump shot theory has sabotaged the jump shot at every level of play worldwide.
+But to make matters much worse, the NBA has all but officially endorsed a nameless, almost all wrong jump shot theory, called here the elbow-in-strokesnap jump shot theory after its main techniques.
+The unathletic and power deficient elbow-in-strokesnap jump shot theory has caused many otherwise good and even many otherwise great basketball players to underachieve.
+In addition, because the NBA is the universally recognized leader in basketball, the elbow-in-strokesnap jump shot theory has sabotaged the jump shot at every level of play worldwide.

 The sabotage of the jump shot occurs because the elbow-in-strokesnap jump shot does not work well off the dribble at mid-range, especially off strongside moves and run-ups.
 That’s primarily because of the exclusion of the shooting shoulder from the elbow-in-strokesnap jump shot’s release.
 The exclusion of the shooting shoulder takes place because the elbow-in-strokesnap jump shot aligns/points the shooting elbow with/at the basket for accuracy.
-As a result, the shooting elbow sets up too far out front for the shooting shoulder to roll back, which is crucial because it is the rollback that activates the shooting shoulder as a source of athleticism and power.
+As a result, the shooting elbow sets up too far out front for the shooting shoulder to roll back.
+In general terms, the too-far-out-front setup disconnects by distance the strokesnap release mechanism from the jumpshooter’s body, which is the source of jump shot athleticism.
+In specific terms, no rollback is a major setup problem because it is the rollback that activates the shooting shoulder as a crucial source of athleticism and power during the release.

 Excluding the shooting shoulder from the release precludes the merge of the jump of the jump shot, which is the core component of jump shot athleticism, with the release of the jump shot, which is the jump shot’s defining technique.
-The merge does not occur because excluding the shooting shoulder from the release means no forward rotation of the shooting shoulder, which is the dynamic that channels the athleticism and the power of the jump into the release.
+The merge does not occur because excluding the shooting shoulder from the release eliminates the possibility of subsequent forward rotation of the shooting shoulder during the release, which is the dynamic that channels the athleticism and the power of the jump into the release.
 The exclusion of the forward rotation of the shooting shoulder from the release also removes one of the primary power sources both for the release and for the rotation of the square-in-the-air jump that many strongside pull-up jump shots require and all could use.

 The following is a copy of Power Shooting the book’s table of contents: